metamath/metamath-exe/wasm/README.md

     ./get-emsdk.sh       # install the pinned Emscripten SDK into ./emsdk (once) ./build-wasm.sh      # build into ./wasm-dist
     ./build-wasm.sh -s   # build, then serve on http://localhost:8000/
-    ./build-wasm.sh -t   # build, then run the test suite against the build
+    ./build-wasm.sh -t   # build, then run the whole test suite against it ./build-wasm.sh -q   # build, then run only tests/wasm-smoke.txt

+The whole suite takes several minutes, because each test starts a fresh wasm instance. `-q` runs the subset listed in `../tests/wasm-smoke.txt`, about a minute, which covers what only this build has: a 32-bit `long`, input through ASYNCIFY, and files reached through the `fopen` wrapper.
+That file says why each test is in it.
+The workflow runs the subset while a change is being reviewed and merged, and the whole suite for a tagged version.

 `build-wasm.sh` compiles `../src/*.c`, writes `metamath-browser.js` and
 `metamath-browser.wasm` into `wasm-dist/`, and stages `index.html` and `serve`